cameronmathis/SortingAlgorithms/BubbleSort/README.md

-# SelectionSort
+# BubbleSort
-This the implementation of the Selection Sort Sorting Algorithm in Java.
+This the implementation of the Bubble Sort Sorting Algorithm in Java.

 ## Table of contents
 * [Algorithm details](#Algorithm-details)